miho030/Fox2AV-CLI/README.md

         >> "File_Hash_List" Type is modificated.
         >> I removed newline characters for stabilize malware detection.
       **2. New Cure Module is created.**
         >> You can choose remove or neglect malware, with malware's installed_Directory_path.

+    ### 1-1.
+FoxVc Ver 1.2.81 >> New update files will be uploaded on 2017-10-
+  **&&This version supported new functuon.&&**.
+        1. Malware detections for Windows drive!
+          >> Support malware detection for windows system files!
+          >> Administrator permission requesting function is updated!
+        2. Logging_Level is updated!
+(Info, Warning, critical, error)

   ### 2. FoxVc Ver 1.2.9 >> New update files will be uploaded on 2017-09-24.
   **&& This verion starts new functions. &&**